morphcore/patternlibrary/README.md

 Just change the symbols here, or on the go while designing.

 #### Second location Shared Styles
-Every design element in The Pattern Library uses a shared style.
+Any design element in The Pattern Library uses a shared style.
 If you want to change the overall look of the design just adjust these styles and you’re already a huge step further to your goal.

 #### Third location Text Styles
 Any (nearly any, let’s be honest here) text in The Pattern Library uses a text style.
 Just adjust these styles, change the font and color, to build your preferred look.